maybeanuser1/Basic-Random-Video-Selector-Tool/README.md

 this is for when u don't know what to play and want something random to play.

-This tool also has a custom rating system after each file played!
+This tool also has a custom rating system For your videos!

 ## Supported Files are:
  .mp4 .mkv .avi .mov .wmv .flv .ts .m4v
 	.3g2 .3gp .3gp2 .3gpp .amv .asf .bdm .bdmv